- Alcohol has both stimulant and sedative effects, which makes it difficult to fall (and stay) asleep for most people.

 “While alcohol makes you fall into a deeper sleep in the first few hours of your slumber, it also interferes with REM sleep,” says Macdonald.

-“REM sleep is the restorative stage of sleep that we experience primarily in the later part of our cycle.
+“REM sleep is the restorative stage of sleep that you experience primarily in the later part of our cycle.
 During REM sleep, you dream and consolidate memories.
 Inadequate REM sleep can lead to daytime drowsiness and trouble concentrating.
 Plus alcohol is a diuretic, causing more frequent urination during the later part of your sleep.”

 It’s important to note that while some report difficulty getting to sleep after drinking, others have no problem.
 This is likely due to the fact that alcohol has both stimulant and sedative effects (4) and depending on the individual and many factors such as gender, age, amount of drinks consumed, body chemistry, tolerance, and more, it’s difficult to understand why some become stimulated while others do not.

+Sadly, yes.
 What is consistent from one person to the next, is the science of how alcohol diminishes sleep quality (5)—regardless if you struggle to fall asleep or not after drinking it.

 More on Sleep